1. Home

 What is Commitment?

-Smartpedia: A commitment is, among other things, a declaration of obligation or an engagement.
-In Scrum, it serves to reinforce the empiricism and values for the team and its stakeholders.
+Smartpedia: A commitment is a declaration of obligation or engagement.
+In Scrum, it reinforces empiricism and values, benefiting both the team and stakeholders.

 Commitment – a term with different meanings